-Policy Name: Acceptable and Responsible Use of Computing Technology
+Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 I. Policy Statement

-students and employees the use of a broad range of computing technology.
+students and employees a broad range of technology and information services.
 In

-order to maintain computing technology systems that effectively serve and
+order to maintain systems that effectively serve and

-for the performance of their jobs are considered the property of Onondaga
+for the performance of their jobs are the property of OCC.

-Regardless of funding source and resource requirements, all technology related purchases must be reviewed and approved by IT, including but not limited to: software, hardware, internal and external services, hosting arrangements and participation in any technology related beta or pilot program.
-Third party and vendor supplied computing devices intended to be connected to the OCC network must first be reviewed and approved by the IT Department and have the appropriate security controls installed.
-Software that requires integration with OCC information systems must be assessed and approved by the IT Department.
+All technology-related purchases must be reviewed and approved by ITS, including but not limited to: software, hardware, internal and external "cloud" services, hosting arrangements and participation in any IT pilot programs.
+Third-party and vendor-supplied computing devices intended to be connected to the OCC network must first be reviewed and approved by ITS and have the appropriate security controls installed.
+Software that requires integration with OCC information systems must be assessed and approved by ITS.

 II.
 Reason for Policy